Landcruiser87/pyonrpi/rp4.md

 cat "$HOME/.ssh/rp4_deploy_key.pub"
 ```

-Now paste that into the key field below and give it a useful title like.  `Cron_comp_stats`
+Now paste that into the key field below and give it a useful title like.  `Cron_comp_stats`.
+Click allow write access if you want this repo to be pushing data back up to github.

 ![Add your key](data/images/deploykey1.png)